Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Modeling ion channel as multi-level quantum junction

-As a result of Eq.~(\ref{eq:QLE}), the integro-differential equations of Eq.~(\ref{convoeq}) are also the time-convolution equations of motion that encompass all possible memory dynamics arisen from the ion backactions and are manifested through the time-convolution integrals.
-Indeed, the noise field of Eq.~(\ref{eq:F}) has the analytical solution,
+subjected to the boundary condition $\boldsymbol{u}(t_0,t_0)=\mathbb{I}_4$ and the initial condition $\hat{\boldsymbol{F}}(t_0)=0$.
+As a result of Eq.~(\ref{eq:QLE}), the integro-differential equations of Eqs.~(\ref{eq:u}) and (\ref{eq:F}) are also the time-convolution equations of motion that encompass all possible dissipative and fluctuational memory dynamics arisen from the ion back reactions and are manifested through the time-convolution integrals.

-Without loss of generality, we take the initial state of the total system (the ion channel plus the ionic solution surrounding the membrane) as $\rho_{\rm tot}(t_0)= \rho_s(t_0) \otimes \rho_E(t_0) \otimes \rho_I(t_0)$, where the ion channel can be initially an arbitrary state, and the ionic solution surrounding the membrane are initially in thermal equilibrium state.
-In the Heisenberg picture of quantum mechanics, the quantum state does not change in time, namely $\rho_{\rm tot}(t)=\rho_{\rm tot}(t_0)\equiv\rho_{\rm tot}$.
-It is easy to show that the noise field induces the following noise correlation functions,